 Today, manufacturing requires a paradigm shift from reactionary whack-a-mole problem correction to taking a holistic approach.
 The mutually reliant elements of manufacturing are interwoven in both obvious and invisible ways.
-From supply chain communication to equipment dependability, and from process design validation to collecting accurate predictive performance data, manufacturing processes need smart sensors gathering useful analytics from beginning to end.
+From supply chain communication to equipment dependability and from process design validation to collecting accurate predictive performance data, manufacturing processes need smart sensors to gather useful analytics from beginning to end.

 Manufacturers are rightfully concerned about controlling three fundamental and overarching business dimensions: lowering costs, maximizing value and minimizing risk.

 These are not mutually exclusive and focusing on one will surely have an impact on the others.